gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 either used in the ANOVA or SLR chapters.
 The models are more complicated but are built off of methods from previous chapters.
-In this code, ``y`` is a response variable, ``x1``, ``x2``, ..., ``xK`` are quantitative explanatory variables, ``group``  is a categorical variable and the data are in ``DATASETNAME``.
+In this code, ``y`` is a response variable, ``x1``, ``x2``, ..., ``xK`` are quantitative explanatory variables, ``group``  is a factor variable and the data are in ``DATASETNAME``.

 * **scatterplot(<font color='red'>y</font>~<font color='red'>x1|group</font>,